Best Cebu Island Travel Guide: Everything You Need to Know

 Luxury Accommodations

-Cebu Province is home to several 4-star and 5-star beach resorts and hotels that offer world-class facilities and services.
-If you like to travel in style and you have the resources to book premium accommodations, Cebu won’t disappoint.
-Experience the lap of luxury at these top-rated Cebu resorts and hotels.
+If you're planning to splurge on your holiday in the Philippines, there are several 4-star and 5-star beach resorts and luxurious hotels on Cebu Island that offer world-class facilities and services.
+If you like to travel in style and you have the resources to book premium accommodations, Cebu Island won’t disappoint.
+Experience the lap of luxury at these top-rated resorts and hotels.

 Shangri-la’s Mactan Resort & Spa (Lapu-Lapu City)

-What to See and Do in Cebu City
+What to See and Do on Cebu Island

 Visit Fort San Pedro and Basilica del Santo Niño